d-gleeson/pulsed_meters/README.md

 # pulsed_meters
-Analysis of pulsed energy meters
+Analysis of pulsed energy meters such as those commonly found in buildings.